VUEngine/vuengine.github.io/documentation/language/custom-features.md

 <a href="/documentation/images/language/custom-features/singleton-security.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Illegal method access"><img src="/documentation/images/language/custom-features/singleton-security.png" width="500" /></a><br/>
 _Illegal access to secure method_

 There are some limitations due to the fact that globality cannot really be so easily defeated.
 And this contraption doesn't pretend to achieve that.
-Instead, it only expects to be just a tool to help preventing potentially dangerous code paths when developing programs using Virtual C.
+Instead, it is a tool to help preventing potentially dangerous code paths when developing programs using Virtual C.

 ### Dynamic Singleton classes